-The mark disappears from the phones but Nokia debuts on a tablet.
-The Finnish company, which in April sold its mobile phone division to Microsoft along with the ability to use his brand on phones, has just unveiled the N1, a tablet running Android.
+The Nokia brand disappears from mobile phones but debuts on a tablet.
+The Finnish company, which sold its mobile phone division to Microsoft in April along with the ability to use its brand on mobile phones, has just unveiled the N1, a tablet with an Android operating system.

 Aluminum, with display from 7,9 inches, will debut in China next February to arrive in Russia and Europe.
 The sale price will be competitive: 249 dollars excluding taxes.

-The presentation was held in Helsinki at the conference technology 'Slush', for which Nokia had announced the news.
-The company yesterday tweeted a picture of a black box introduced by the message "Guess what?
-We are doing something. " The box is nothing more than the box that contains the N1, the first tablet of the Scandinavian.
-The device, which resembles aesthetically the iPad Mini has two cameras by megapixel 8 and 5, 2 GB of Ram, 32 GB of internal memory and operating system Lollipop, the latest version of Google's Android, in addition to the software Nokia Z Launcher that promises a user interface easy and intuitive.
+The presentation was held in Helsinki on the occasion of the 'Slush' technology conference, for which Nokia had announced some news.
+The company yesterday tweeted the image of a black box introduced by the message "Guess what?
+We are doing something ”.
+The box is nothing more than the box that contains the N1, the first tablet of the Scandinavian company.
+The device, aesthetically reminiscent of the iPad Mini, has two 8 and 5 megapixel cameras, 2 GB of Ram, 32 GB of internal memory and Lollipop operating system, the latest version of Google's Android, to which is added the Nokia software Z Launcher that promises an easy and intuitive user interface.

-Nokia in April sold its phone division to 7,2 billion dollars to Microsoft, which has gotten rid of the Finnish brand from its Lumia phones.
-Under the agreement, Nokia will use its brand on smartphones to 2016, and on traditional phones for the next 10 years.
-However the company had recently made it known to want to bring his brand of other products.
+Nokia last April sold the telephony division for $ 7,2 billion to Microsoft, which has decided to eliminate the Finnish brand from its Lumia phones.
+Under the agreement, Nokia will not be able to use its brand on smartphones until 2016, and on traditional mobile phones for the next 10 years.
+However, the company had recently made it known that it wanted to bring its brand to other products.